shuhaimiao/LLM-Learning-Odyssey/README.md

 If open to collaboration or suggestions: "Suggestions for resources or corrections are welcome!
 Please open an Issue or submit a Pull Request."

 ## Tools and Environment Setup
-Briefly list primary tools or software used for learning (e.g., Python 3.10, PyTorch 2.1, VS Code, LM Studio).
-This is helpful for reproducibility if code projects are included.
+Here, I'll list the primary tools and software **I'm using** for my learning (e.g., Python 3.10, PyTorch 2.1, VS Code, LM Studio).
+This will be helpful if I share code projects and for my own reference.